How to Buy a Domain Name – 10 Tips to Follow Before Buying

 6. Do not buy trademarked domains

-Even if you’re not trying to create confusion, then you are most likely to face some legal challenges by purchasing trademarked terms in your domain name.
-To be safe, you can look for U.S. trademarks at www.uspto.gov and be sure no one owns a trademark on the name you’re contemplating.
+Even if you’re not intentionally trying to create confusion, you are most likely to face some legal challenges by purchasing trademarked terms in your domain name.
+To be safe, look for U.S. trademarks at www.uspto.gov and be sure no one owns a trademark on the name you’re contemplating.

 7. Do not buy a domain name that is too similar to an existing website